-The report has now been commissioned to the Center for Naval Analysis (CNA), a thought leader program as an opportunity to achieve greater clarity on a critical aspect of contemporary and future warfighting and to develop badly needed protocols to help make U.S. military operations more efficient, more precise, and ultimately more effective in achieving their objectives.
+In conjunction with the Shields Act, the CHMR program could greatly assist with these needs.
+Rather than eliminate the program, Members of Congress should regard the refocusing of this program as an opportunity to achieve greater clarity on a critical aspect of contemporary and future warfighting and to develop badly needed protocols to help make U.S. military operations more efficient, more precise, and ultimately more effective in achieving their objectives.